-- (1) Rule 4.5 in Rule Book Part I shall not apply. - (2) The Issuer shall carry out corporate actions in accordance with section 3.11.2 and 3.11.3, unless there are special reasons grounds forto deviatinge from this.
+(1) Rule 4.5 in Rule Book Part I shall not apply.

+(2) The Issuer shall carry out corporate actions in accordance with section 3.11.2 and 3.11.3, unless there are special reasons to deviategrounds for deviating from this.
 If an Issuer intends to carry out a transaction in a manner that deviates from the procedures as set out, it must consult Oslo Børs well in advance.